wp-plugins/sucuri-scanner/readme.txt

 Not that we are aware of.

+= Do I need to run this plugin to get the Website Firewall ad-on feature? =

+No, it is not required.
+The Website Firewall (CloudProxy) runs in the cloud without the need of anything installed.
+This plugin only helps see and manage the service from the WordPress dashboard.

 == Changelog ==

+= 1.7.2 =
+* Messaging and FAQ updates.

 = 1.7.1 =
 * Fixed remote scanning that was not loading automatically on some installs.